 1. The fence posts with kickboards are installed.

 2. Sub-base: A free draining base with 4-5″ of a clean 3/4 DrainRock sloped @ 1% longitudinally.
+No pumps are needed to remove excess rainwater.

 3. Base: A special permeable liner covers the rocks followed by HIT DrainGrids as the PERMANENT separation layer between the rocks and the arena footing.
 Rocks or the liner will never migrate into the arena surface.